 - Foster education in Missouri and American music through K-12 resources and local community engagement

 - Manage and provide public access to a research archive of American music

 - Support the mission of the School of Music as well as the Division of Inclusion, Diversity & Equity at the University of Missouri

-Collection: The Budds Center holds thousands of items related to American and Missouri musical traditions such as books, sound records, video recordings, photographs, programs, posters, and beyond.
+Reading Room to open Fall 2024!
+The Budds Center holds thousands of items related to American and Missouri musical traditions such as books, sound records, video recordings, photographs, programs, posters, and beyond.

 Recording, Virgil Thomson: The Shaped Note Hymn Arrangements, performed by the Michigan State University Chorale and conducted by David Rayl.
 These arrangements by Missouri-born Virgil Thomson celebrate shaped-note hymn tradition and connect to The Missouri Harmony (1820).
 The recording is available for free to stream on the following platforms.